hazelcast/hazelcast-simulator/README.md

 ## Preparations to setup Remote Machines

-Beside the local setup, there are also static setups (fixed list of given remote machines, e.g. your local machines, a test laboratory) and cloud setups (e.g. Amazon EC2, Google Compute Engine).
+Beside the local setup, there are also static setups (fixed list of given remote machines, e.g. your local machines, a test laboratory) and cloud setups (e.g. Amazon EC2).
 For all those remote machines, you need to configure a password free SSH access.
 You may also need to configure the firewall between your local and the remote machines.

 ## Firewall Settings